 The Hierarchy view shows the relationship between parent and child objects.
 It serves as an entry point for a user to see where an object lives in a larger hierarchical structure.

 For single level data sets, it is recommended to use a list report instead of a Hierarchy view.
 To learn more, see List Report.

 Hierarchy views on iPhone (left) and iPad (right)

 Single Line Object Cell

 Use the horizontal variation of the hierarchy accessory to avoid creating unnecessary space between object cells.

 Be careful when using single action buttons and contact icons within an object cell.
 Using it next to the hierarchy icon can create too many touch targets.

 Use icon stacks in an object cell with caution because they can cause heavy text truncation.

-- Left / right arrow icons – In addition to the left/right swipe gesture, users can tap on the arrow icons to navigate between levels in a hierarchy.
+- Left and right arrow icons – In addition to the left/right swipe gesture, users can tap on the arrow icons to navigate between levels in a hierarchy.

 - Parent object title – This parent object title displays the name of the object that is currently in view.